Texas A&M University: Activities

 Texas A&M has over 1,000 student organizations, including academic, service, religious, social, and common interest organizations, and hosts 58 nationally or internationally recognized Greek Letter Organizations (GLOs).
 About 10% of the undergraduate population is affiliated with a GLO fraternity or sorority.

-One of the oldest student organizations is the Singing Cadets, an all-male choral group with about 70 members not affiliated with the Corps of Cadets that was founded in 1893.
+One of the oldest student organizations is the Singing Cadets, an all-male choral group not affiliated with the Corps of Cadets with about 70 members that was founded in 1893.
 Texas A&M Hillel, the oldest Hillel organization in the United States, was founded in 1920 at the original college.
 Since 1955, the MSC Student Conference on National Affairs has held conferences, lectures, and other programs to discuss national and international issues with speakers.
 The Department of Recreational Sports provides athletic activities to the university community; sports facilities include the Student Recreation Center, a natatorium; the Penberthy Rec Sports Complex; and the Omar Smith Instructional Tennis Center.
 The Student Government Association (SGA), one of A&M's largest organizations, has over 1,300 student members in three branches, fifteen committees, and four commissions.
 The Graduate Student Council, which was founded in 1995, serves as the student government for Texas A&M University's graduate and professional students.
+The Student Engineers' Council (SEC), which was founded in 1939, serves to represent engineering students, increase awareness regarding engineering, and foster professional development for engineering students.

 Student organizations have had a nationwide impact.
 Texas A&M students founded the largest one-day, student-run service project in America known as The Big Event.
 The annual service project allows students to serve the community by assisting local residents.
 Such events are now also held at other universities.
 The organization CARPOOL, a student-run safe ride program, has provided over 250,000 free rides (as of 2016) to students who are unable to transport themselves home.
 Its organizers help other universities establish similar programs.
-GLBT Aggies, formerly Gay Student Services (GSS), successfully sued the university for official recognition and the Fifth U.S. Circuit Court of Appeals ruled the U.S. Constitution requires public universities to allow such student organizations under the First Amendment's "freedom to assemble" clause.
+In 2009, GLBT Aggies, formerly Gay Student Services (GSS), successfully sued the university for official recognition and the Fifth U.S. Circuit Court of Appeals ruled the U.S. Constitution requires public universities to allow such student organizations under the First Amendment's "freedom to assemble" clause.

 Media

 The university newspaper The Battalion has been in production since 1893.
 The Aggieland, formerly known as The Olio and The Longhorn, is one of America's largest college yearbooks in number of pages and copies sold.

-As of 2007, the university houses three public broadcasting stations: KAMU-TV, a PBS member station since 1970; KAMU-FM, an National Public Radio affiliate since 1977, and the student-run station KANM, which bills itself "the college station of College Station".
-W5AC, a student-run radio club, broadcast the first live, play-by-play broadcast of a college football game at Kyle Field in November 1921.
+As of 2007, the university houses three public broadcasting stations: KAMU-TV, a PBS member station since 1970; KAMU-FM, a National Public Radio affiliate since 1977, and the student-run station KANM, which bills itself "the college station of College Station".
+W5AC, a student-run amateur radio club, broadcast the first live, play-by-play broadcast of a college football game at Kyle Field in November 1921.